‘I Didn’t Know I Could Get My Suboxone Online’

 Relapse

-Using Suboxone for longer periods is associated with a better chance of recovery.[4]
+Using Suboxone for longer periods of time is associated with a better chance of recovery.[4]
 The medication alleviates chemical imbalances in your brain, allowing you to focus on your recovery.
 Each dose helps you to avoid discomfort and cravings, making you less likely to relapse.

-If cravings become overwhelming, some people turn to street drugs like heroin rather than medications like Suboxone.
+If opioid cravings become overwhelming, some people turn to street drugs like heroin rather than medications like Suboxone.
 But one slip could lead to a life-threatening overdose.

 How to Decide if a Taper Is Right for You